Bandie/micropoc_xml2vcard/README.md

-# epvpn_xml2vcard
+# epvpn\_xml2vcard
-For EPVPN: Takes the XML file and generates a vCard (makes sense for Android and stuff)
+For [EPVPN](https://www.eventphone.de): Takes the XML file you've downloaded before and generates a vCard (makes sense for Android and stuff).